scylladb/scylla-operator/docs/source/api-reference/groups/scylla.scylladb.com/scyllaclusters.rst

    * - :ref:`imagePullSecrets<api-scylla.scylladb.com-scyllaclusters-v1-.spec.imagePullSecrets[]>`
      - array (object)
      - imagePullSecrets is an optional list of references to secrets in the same namespace used for pulling Scylla and Agent images.
+   * - minTerminationGracePeriodSeconds
+     - integer
+     - minTerminationGracePeriodSeconds specifies minimum duration in seconds to wait before every drained node is terminated.
+This gives time to potential load balancer in front of a node to notice that node is not ready anymore and stop forwarding new requests.
+This applies only when node is terminated gracefully.
+If not provided, Operator will determine this value.
+EXPERIMENTAL.
+Do not rely on any particular behaviour controlled by this field.
    * - :ref:`network<api-scylla.scylladb.com-scyllaclusters-v1-.spec.network>`
      - object
      - network holds the networking config.